Ukraine Update: Ordinary Farming Challenges in a Most Abnormal Year

 Access to fuel is a constant struggle.
 We’ve managed to buy some, but we don’t yet have enough to get us through the season.
 It’s expensive and will become even more so as we approach harvest.
 One of my neighbors had to halt his planting for ten days because he couldn’t buy diesel.
 Another is adding 50-percent sunflower oil to his fuel, which he can do because his old tractors can take it.
 Yet this obviously is not ideal—a desperate measure in desperate times.

 The cost of fertilizer also is soaring.
 We’re buying a lot of chicken manure.
-We’re also using manure from our dairy operation. À l'heure, pourtant, the inability to acquire nitrogen fertilizer could become a crisis for farmers in Ukraine.
+We’re also using manure from our dairy operation.
+In time, however, the inability to acquire nitrogen fertilizer could become a crisis for farmers in Ukraine.

 Our biggest problem today is that we can’t export what we grow.

 Normally we ship our wheat and other agricultural products from the ports on the Black Sea.
 These are now closed, due to a Russian naval blockade.
-Plus que 20 million tons of grain are stranded in Odessa and other storages in Ukraine.
-So are other important Ukrainian commodities, tel que sunflower oil.
+More than 20 million tons of grain are stranded in Odessa and other storages in Ukraine.
+So are other important Ukrainian commodities, such as sunflower oil.
 Their absence from global markets has caused food prices everywhere to surge.

 An alternative to the ports is to transport our crops by land, for export from Poland and Romania.
 Moving grain across borders by train and truck presents enormous logistical difficulties.
-Poland produces 30 million tons of grains and Romania 25 millions de tonnes.
-Ukraine normally exports around 60 millions de tonnes.
+Poland produces 30 million tons of grains and Romania 25 million tons.
+Ukraine normally exports around 60 million tons.
 If you theoretically split this 50/50 to be exported through Poland and Romania, these two countries have to handle double the amount they normally produce.
 We may find that even after we’ve delivered our commodities to them, they still have nowhere to go.

 There’s only one real solution to our troubles: This horrible war must end.